Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 9 April 2026 02.36.58 UTC
+- WIB: Kamis, 9 April 2026 03.56.39 UTC
-- WITA: Kamis, 9 April 2026 03.36.58 UTC
+- WITA: Kamis, 9 April 2026 04.56.39 UTC
-- WIT: Kamis, 9 April 2026 04.36.58 UTC
+- WIT: Kamis, 9 April 2026 05.56.39 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: technology
+Kategori: nature